Published: April 25, 2024

 So, since I'm creating websites with high frequency, with relatively similar stacks (Svelte, tailwind), I decided to create a template so whenever I need to create a site, I can just use the template.
 This will help me avoid boilerplate steps in website development like, creating a folder, initializing a git repo, adding a navbar, creating routes, etc.

-Here I create a simple Svelte & Tailwind website template that provides fundamental elements in website creation so you don't have to write them over and over again when creating websites.
-Coffee break
+website creation so you don't have to write them over and over again when creating websites.

 Below are the major folder/ files that are in above picture:

-• .git: Folder that is created with git init for version control
+git init for version

-• node modules: Use npm install --legace-peer-deps to install all the libraries.
+install all the libraries.
 They will appear in this folder

 As mentioned above, src folder makes up the backbone of a svelte project.
 This folder is structured into below format: